 Daisy chose the sugar skull colouring sheet and quickly got to work creating her design.
 She held the nib gently on the paper and switched the pen on, slowly moving the pen around the colouring sheet.
 Daisy held the pen upright to create dots and then tilted it slightly to create stroke effects.

-After using the pen she decided to colour some of her picture in using just the markers.
+After using the pen she decided to colour some of her pictures in using just the markers.
 She also decided to freestyle on some plain paper.

 The only thing to note is that I did keep having to remind Daisy not to press too hard on the nib of the markers.
 Other than that I think it’s a great product.